syroiezhin/graph-ROE/README.md

     streamlit run /Users/v.syroiezhin/Desktop/github/graph-ROE/GROE.py [ARGUMENTS]
 ```
-> In my case, I will send the command to the terminal to launch the page `streamlit run /Users/../graph-ROE/GROE.py`
+> In my case, I will send the command `streamlit run /Users/../graph-ROE/GROE.py` in the terminal to launch the page.

 ####&ensp;&ensp;If everything worked out for you, then the page in the browser will start by itself, and you will see the working program.
 I hope you like the result and I hope you found what you were looking for.
 I tried to make it as good as possible, and I count on your support.
 Read about me under the photo [on the main page](https://github.com/syroiezhin).